superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 In domains where understanding these specific connections is crucial - like recommendation systems, search engines, or information retrieval - KGs specialize in helping computers grasp the detailed relationships between things.

 The problem with KGs is that they are usually incomplete.
 Edges that should be present are missing.
 These missing links can result from inaccuracies in the data collection process, or simply reflect that our data source is imperfect.
-In large open-source knowledge bases, [we can observe a significant amount of incompleteness](https://towardsdatascience.com/neural-graph-databases-cc35c9e1d04f):
+In large open-source knowledge bases, [we can observe a _significant_ amount of incompleteness](https://towardsdatascience.com/neural-graph-databases-cc35c9e1d04f):

-“… in Freebase, 93.8% of people have no place of birth and [78.5% have no nationality](https://aclanthology.org/P09-1113.pdf), [about 68% of people do not have any profession](https://dl.acm.org/doi/abs/10.1145/2566486.2568032), while, in Wikidata, [about 50% of artists have no date of birth](https://arxiv.org/abs/2207.00143), and only [0.4% of known buildings have information about height](https://dl.acm.org/doi/abs/10.1145/3485447.3511932).”
+“… in Freebase, 93.8% of people have no place of birth, and [78.5% have no nationality](https://aclanthology.org/P09-1113.pdf), [about 68% of people do not have any profession](https://dl.acm.org/doi/abs/10.1145/2566486.2568032), while, in Wikidata, [about 50% of artists have no date of birth](https://arxiv.org/abs/2207.00143), and only [0.4% of known buildings have information about height](https://dl.acm.org/doi/abs/10.1145/3485447.3511932).”

-The imperfections of KGs can have negative outcomes.
-For example in recommendations systems, KG incompleteness can lead to limited or biased recommendations; on Q&A tasks, KG incompleteness can result in substantively and contextually incomplete or inaccurate answers to queries.
+The imperfections of KGs can lead to negative outcomes.
+For example, in recommendations systems, KG incompleteness can result in limited or biased recommendations; on Q&A tasks, KG incompleteness can result in substantively and contextually incomplete or inaccurate answers to queries.

 Fortunately, KGEs can help solve the problems faced by KGs.